 I am excited to work with the DelDOT team in all of these areas.
 I know we can make a difference for the future of our state.
 I can assure you that we will not be a department that merely applauds innovative ideas.
 We will be a department that implements them.

 In recent years, I have been a part of the DelDOT Team through the good times and I have been part of the team, working side by side, in the rough times.
 I look for many more good times to come as we continue to deliver Excellence in Transportation!

 Jennifer Cohan was appointed to be only the third woman to lead the Delaware Department of Transportation after serving as the Director of the Delaware Division of Motor Vehicles since 2007.
 Her state public service career has spanned over 25 years.
 Jennifer has worked in the capacity of Financial/Program Manager at the Department of Natural Resources and Environmental Control (DNREC) managing the state's Clean Water Program.
 Jennifer has also worked with the Delaware State Legislature within the Office of the Controller General.
 Ms. Cohan has also held an array of leadership positions within the Delaware Department of Transportation in the areas of Planning, Finance, and Motor Carrier Safety.
 She is an adjunct professor at Wilmington University, teaching leadership and public policy in the Masters program.
-Jennifer is currently a member of the American Association of Motor Vehicle Administrators (AAMVA) Board of Directors, and has served as Interim Board President and CEO.
+Jennifer has served as a member of the American Association of Motor Vehicle Administrators (AAMVA) Board of Directors, and as Interim Board President and CEO.
 Ms. Cohan is the president of the Greater Dover Boys and Girls Club Board of Directors.

 Jennifer graduated summa cum laude from Wilmington University with a Bachelor of Science in Business Management and a Master of Science in Public Administration.
 Jennifer also attended the Fels Institute of Government at the University of Pennsylvania.